luciano-nascimento/challenge-01/README.md

 * use login route to get your token, passing email and password (could use the default one)
 * now make your request using your token on token field {
-"token":"<your token here>"
+"token":"<your_token_here>"
 }

 <br/>

 # Decisions

 * I kept the .env files in github repo just to  make run easy, even it's not a good practice
 * considering the challenge description address table was not created because person file don't provide these data, also "ship to" is one to one, the use  of this data was not clear
 * considering the challenge description I kept the id to database because it's not clear if files come from different systems
 * considering that it could be a large volume of data I opted to index some fields of the bank
 * xml data could be processed async or sync
 * if data upload with already exist id with different data, it will be updated

+# Next

+* create a dashboad to queue/background jobs monitoring, using horizon for example, or a simple interface to show if jobs failed once its already on database.
+Should be great generate email notifications.